Hakulani/CustomerAnalytics/03.Churn_Scoring/Readme.md

 Customer Churn Scoring uses behavioral patterns to predict which customers are most likely to disengage.
 Such predictive insights empower businesses to intervene proactively, potentially preventing customers from severing their ties.

 **Our Approach:**
-In our analysis, we employed a mix of analytical models and sampling techniques.
-The primary objective was to discern which combination of these methods yielded the most accurate predictions for our dataset.
+In our analysis, we employed a mix of analytical ML models and select the best model from score.

 **Case Study Insights:**
 The data foundation for our models is an e-commerce dataset comprised of 5,630 entries spread across 20 columns.
 The dataset encapsulates the following particulars: